-Gonorrhoea is a common sexually transmitted infection caused by the bacterium Neisseria gonorrhoea.
+Gonorrhoea is a common sexually transmitted infection caused by the bacterium Neisseria gonorrhoeae.

 Gonorrhoea is a common sexually transmitted infection (STI) that is transmitted by direct contact with infected secretions.
-It is caused by the gram negative organism Neisseria gonorrhoea.
+It is caused by the gram negative organism Neisseria gonorrhoeae.